Kevinlearynet/Responsive-Video-Embeds/readme.txt

 = Live Example =

-[Visit the test page](http://www.kevinleary.net/responsive-video-embeds-plugin-example/) where you can resize the browser and watch the videos automatically scale to fit the resolution.
+[Visit the test page](http://www.kevinleary.net/responsive-video-embeds-plugin-example/) to see it in action, where you can resize the browser and watch the videos automatically scale to fit the resolution.

 = About WordPress Auto-embeds =

 WordPress has a nifty auto-embed feature, allowing authors to automatically turn a link to a video embed into a video player when a post is viewed.

-To turn this feature on check the **Auto-embeds** check box in **Administration > Settings > Media SubPanel**.
+**If you're using WordPress 3.5 or below, you'll need to enable the auto-embed feature by checking the *Auto-embeds* check box in *Administration > Settings > Media SubPanel*.**

 = Under the hood =

-Please note that this plugins modifies the output of `modify_embed_output` filter, adding HTML & CSS to make the magic happen.
+Please note that this plugins modifies the output of `embed_oembed_html` filter, adding HTML, CSS and small amount of JS to make the magic happen when videos are found on a post or page.

-Credit for the method used in this plugin goes to [Anders M. Andersen](http://amobil.se/2011/11/responsive-embeds/) for crafting the method used to gracefully resize the embeds.

 = Multisite Compatibility =

-The *Responsive Video Embeds* plugin is compatibly with WordPress Multisite, just use the [Network Activate](http://codex.wordpress.org/Create_A_Network#WordPress_Plugins) feature to enable responsive video resizing embed on every site.
+The *Responsive Video Embeds* plugin is compatible with WordPress Multisite, just use the [Network Activate](http://codex.wordpress.org/Create_A_Network#WordPress_Plugins) feature to enable responsive video resizing embed on every site.
 If you only want responsive video resizing to happen on a specific site, activate the plugin for that site only.

 == Installation ==